Michael-Kurt/Michael-Kurt/README.md

-- 👋 Hi, I’m @Michael-Kurt
+- 👋 Hi, I’m @Michael-Kurt and I am the Digital Project Manager for Planet Argon in Portland, OR.
 - 👀 I’m interested in coffee, movies, and podcasts.
 - 🌱 I’m currently learning python, ruby.
 - 💞️ I’m looking to collaborate on project management.